 To update all the packages, type this command:

 To update a specific package, type this command:

 In R Studio goto Tools -> Install Package, and there we will get a pop-up window to type the package you want to install:

 Under Packages, type, and search Package which we want to install and then click on install button.

-When a package is installed, we are ready to use its functionalities.
-If we just need a sporadic use of a few functions or data inside a package we can access them with the following notation
+When a R package is installed, we are ready to use its functionalities.
+If we just need a sporadic use of a few functions or data inside a package we can access them with the following notation.

 Difference Between a Package and a Library

-- Package: It is the collection of functions bundled conveniently.
+- Package: It is a collection of functions bundled conveniently.
 The package is an appropriate way to organize our own work and share it with others.